tribblix/build/patches/openjdk11/README.txt

 This set of patches for jdk11u

+11.0.13

+Just a little patch noise to tidy up

 11.0.12 - remove illumos-cpu_microcode_revision.patch, there's an
 equivalent stub fix applied upstream so we don't need to do it